akka/akka/akka-docs/src/main/paradox/logging.md

 out already at the source and will never reach the logging backend, regardless of how the backend is configured.

+You can enable `DEBUG` level for `akka.loglevel` and control the actual level in the SLF4j backend without any significant overhead, also for production.

 @@@

 ```ruby